raine/anki-llm/README.md

 ```

 The target field (`Key Vocabulary`) and `require_result_tag: true` are declared
-in the prompt file's frontmatter — no extra CLI flags needed.
+in the prompt file's frontmatter; no extra CLI flags needed.

 ### Sample output snippet